Generic Name: Promethazine and Codeine (proe METH a zeen & KOE deen)

 WarningFor all patients taking this medicine:

 - Many drugs interact with promethazine and codeine and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use promethazine and codeine with all of your drugs.

 - Avoid alcohol or other drugs and natural products that slow your actions.